Frequently Asked Questions about ADUs

 Not normally.
-In any residential or mixed use zoning district, ADUs that conform to site standards usually require only a building permit, with no public hearing or public notice.
+ADUs that conform to site standards usually require only a building permit, with no public hearing or public notice.
 In the coastal zone, public notice may be required for ADUs requiring a coastal development permit or ADUs in certain non-residential zone districts.

 Can I Build the ADU First and a Primary Dwelling Unit Later?

 Yes, but only in the case of rebuilding after a disaster, and the location for the development envelope for the future primary dwelling must be indicated on the plans submitted for the ADU.
 In other cases, when only one dwelling is constructed on a parcel, it is considered a primary dwelling, and standard permit process, development standards and fees apply.
-However, the initial dwelling can later be “converted” to an ADU, if it meets maximum size and other criteria, and a new primary dwelling can be constructed.
+However, this initial dwelling can later be “converted” to an ADU, if it meets maximum size and other criteria, and a new primary dwelling can be constructed.

 Does Santa Cruz County Have Any ADU Construction Plans That Are "Pre-Approved"?

 No, but the County is in the process of developing pre-approved plans for single-story detached ADUs, and several pre-approved plan options are expected to be available by the end of 2022.
 Also, check out the ADU online resources page for websites with ADU plans available for use; Although they are not pre-approved for building permits, starting with a pre-drawn plan can save you time and money in the design phase for your ADU project.

 What Size ADU Can I Build?

-Maximum allowed ADU size varies from 800 to 1200 square feet, depending on parcel size, type of ADU, number of bedrooms in the ADU, and the floor area and lot coverage of the existing structures on the parcel.
+Maximum allowed size for New Construction ADUs varies from 800 to 1200 square feet, depending on parcel size, type of ADU, number of bedrooms in the ADU, and the floor area and lot coverage of the existing structures on the parcel.
 There is no maximum size for Conversion ADUs.
 Please see the ADU overview page for details.
 You can also use the Eligibility Tool to find out what ADU size is allowed on a specific parcel.